asimihsan/notes/[course] compilers - 2012 - 002.md

 -	On input a we may either reduce to S' or shift.
 -	Will only reduce if a is in Follow(S').
 -	Follow(S') = { $ }.
-	-	Nothing can follow it, because it is the start symbol. (!!AI really?)
+	-	Nothing can follow it, because it is the start symbol.

-!!AI TOWATCH
+-    Dot all the way on the right => reduction.

 Readings notes